ImChet/ChetBot/README.md

 `/ban <member> <reason>`

 Arguments:
-* member - The member you wish you ban
+* member - The member you wish to ban
 * reason - The optional reason you banned the user specified by <member> (default: None)

 ### /clear